Wynndow/springer_nature_tech_test/README.md

 # Maker's Day

-A repository of work from the inaugral London workshop with people from Maker's Academy.
+A repository of work from the inaugral London workshop with people from [Makers Academy](http://makersacademy.com/).

 * Please add your work in a subdirectory.
 * Every time you push a merge commit a kitten will die.